 The e-collar or remote collar is both good and bad, depending on how they are used and the brand you get.
-The word dog shock collar is very misleading because they don’t shock and burn.
-Today’s e-collars stimulate muscles like a physiotherapist’s tens machine, and the latter is not a shock therapy.
+The word dog shock collar is very misleading because it doesn’t shock and burn.
+Today’s e-collars stimulate muscles like a physiotherapist’s tens machine, and the latter is not shock therapy.
 Tens is actually a pain reducer if used properly.

 People need to keep one thing in mind: the remote training collar is not a method it is just a tool.
 The handlers create the result in how they use the tool.

 There are several good things about e-collars, the list depends on the precise product you are buying.
 Brands I use are E-collar Technologies and sometimes Dogtra, but most remote collars share great characteristics.

 - Non-personal and transferrable — so any intimidation or fear by use of loud voice commands or leash tugging is not required, more people can get s response when working the dog including stubborn and fearful dogs

 - Adjustable — a professional remote training collar can be used in a more gentle way than a vibrator, some have hundreds of levels